 Thursday, September 3, 2015

-MARIAH's TAKE on WataMote: No Matter How I Look At It, It's You Guys' Fault I'm Unpopular!
+MARIAH's THOUGHTS on WataMote: No Matter How I Look At It, It's You Guys' Fault I'm Unpopular!
 Season 1

 Comedy/Drama/Slice of Life